FatemaSultana33/Excel--Online-Dress-Store-Data-Analysis/README.md

 Online Dress Store wants to create an annual sales report for 2023.
 So that, their customers can be understood by the owner, and more sales can be grown in 2023.

 #### Raw Data:
-Excel workbook “Raw Data” contains the data of the Dress Store.
+Excel workbook “# Raw Data” contains the data of the Dress Store.

 <img src="img/raw.png" width="700" height="300">